Alexandra Feigin: 2024–2025 season

-Feigin began the season by competing on the 2024–25 ISU Challenger Series, finishing sixth at the 2024 Denis Ten Memorial Challenge and at the 2024 Trophée Métropole Nice Côte d'Azur.
+Feigin began her season by competing on the 2024–25 ISU Challenger Series, finishing sixth at the 2024 Denis Ten Memorial Challenge and at the 2024 Trophée Métropole Nice Côte d'Azur.
 She then went on to win silver at the 2024 Denkova-Staviski Cup and gold at the 2024 Bosphorus Cup.

 In late December, she won her seventh national title at the 2025 Bulgarian Championships before also winning gold at the 2025 Sofia Trophy.

 Selected to compete at the 2025 European Championships in Tallinn, Estonia, Feigin placed fourteenth in the short program, twelfth in the free skate, and fourteenth overall.

 In February, Feigin competed at the Road to 26 Trophy, a test event for the 2026 Winter Olympics, where she finished in seventh place.
 She subsequently went on to place fourth at the 2025 Sonja Henie Trophy.

 She closed the season by competing at the 2025 World Championships, held in Boston, Massachusetts, United States, in March.
 She finished in twenty-first place, and her placement won a quota for Bulgaria at the upcoming 2026 Winter Olympics.

 In April, it was announced that she would be performing in an on-ice production of Romeo and Juliet in Plovdiv.